superRaytin/image-clipper/README.md

 ## Differences between the server-side and the client-side on usage

 1. Since server-side Node.js doesn't natively support Canvas, therefore you must to specify a Canvas implementation library, such as [node-canvas](https://github.com/Automattic/node-canvas).
-[See usage](#clipperinjectnodecanvascanvas)
+[See injectNodeCanvas() API](#clipperinjectnodecanvascanvas)
 2. `toFile()` not support to write the resultant image to file in the truly Browsers (not contain Electron & NW.js)

 ## Benefits for Electron & NW.js application